xiix0/scam/README.md

-Today is the first day of the rest of your life.
+Try to get all of your posthumous medals in advance.